 Improved attitudes toward learning and school

-We saw firsthand the power that STEM based before and after school programs had on students.
-Our very first programs were created for our own students and from early on we saw the positive effects that such programs had on them.
 Before school, after school, and vacation day programs that focus on Science, Technology, Engineering, and Math (STEM) have been shown to improve attitudes toward STEM fields and careers, increase test scores (as compared to non-participants), enhance the likelihood that students will pursue college and increase the intention of majoring in the STEM fields.
-When robotics, coding and other high-tech curricular components are added, this same research has shown even more pronounced effects on math test scores, science test scores, and overall academic achievement.
-Having seen it with our children we felt that it was imperative for us to bring high quality STEM programs to other students throughout the country.
+When robotics, coding and other high-tech curricular components are added, this same research has shown even more pronounced effects on math test scores, science test scores, and overall academic achievement (Barker & Ansorge, 2014).
+Having seen it with our own children we felt an imperative to bring high quality STEM programs to other students throughout the country.